 Note: This article considers a monograph by Rick Guzman, my eldest son, the co-founder, with his wife Desiree, of Emmanuel House, which in 2016 was named one of the “Top 100 Most Innovative” social change organizations in the world.
 Also in 2016 Guzman for Aurora promoted his run for mayor of Illinois’ second largest city.
-Read more about him below, but first consider his important law school monograph on educational equality.
-It led in part to his receiving the NIU Law School’s Thurgood Marshall award.
+A biographical sketch follows below, but first consider his important NIU Law School monograph on educational equality.
+It led in part to his receiving the Thurgood Marshall award upon graduation.

 It is a controversial title: “An Argument for a Return to Plessy vs. Ferguson: Why Illinois Should Reconsider the Doctrine of ‘Separate but Equal’ Public Schools.”
 A monograph by Rick Guzman, it appeared in the 2008 Northern Illinois University Law Review, and it reasons that since we have made little, if any, progress in making schools less segregated, we ought to de-emphasize desegregation for now and concentrate on making schools more truly equal, at least in terms of resources.
 Perhaps it all started as Rick thought about what may be one of our family’s “favorite” statistics.
 He references it at the beginning of paragraph three: